trufflesuite/truffle/docs/getting_started/migrations.md

 $ truffle migrate
 ```

 This will run all migrations located within your project's `migrations` directory.
-If your migrations were previously run successfully, `truffle migrate` still start execution from the last migration that was ran, running only newly created migrations.
+If your migrations were previously run successfully, `truffle migrate` will start execution from the last migration that was ran, running only newly created migrations.
 If no new migrations exists, `truffle migrate` won't perform any action at all.
+You can use the `--reset` option to run all your migrations from the beginning.

 # Migration Files

 A simple migration file looks like this:

-Filename: 3_example_migration.js
+Filename: 4_example_migration.js

 ```javascript
 module.exports = function(deployer) {